 Load strap (behind the ears)

-Load-lifters, load straps or sometimes called stabiliser straps… They bring the bag closer to you and by doing so also move the center of mass inwards making it levelled and relieve your shoulders from some of the weight.
+Load-lifters, load straps or sometimes called stabiliser straps… They bring the bag closer to you and by doing so also move the centre of mass inwards, levelling it and relieving your shoulders from some of the weight.
 If you struggle and have to lean forward not to fall because you’re unbalanced (the backpack sits too far back), these are the straps you’re looking for.
 These could or should be tightened to an angle of approximately 35-45 degrees.
-If you start pulling them slowly while looking into a mirror and at the same time feel the bag moving in closer to your body you easily know when to stop.
-When it feels good just keep on pulling the straps and you will probably see when it’s over tightened, the shoulder straps leaving the shoulder and building upwards behind your neck and at the same time pressure will be applied on the collarbones.
+If you start pulling them slowly while looking into a mirror and at the same time feel the bag moving in closer to your body you will easily know when to stop.
+When it feels good just keep on pulling the straps and you will probably see when it’s over-tightened, the shoulder straps leaving the shoulder and building upwards behind your neck and at the same time pressure will be applied on the collarbones.
 Too much!
 Now you know.
-Loosen them again and pull them until the bag is levelled and doesn’t pull you backwards.
+Loosen them again and pull them until the bag is level and doesn’t pull you backwards.

 Lesson: Be careful not to over tighten these straps as doing so can cause a gap behind/over the shoulders and also put pressure on the collarbones.
 Also if these straps are already tightened when taking on the backpack and you then pull the shoulder straps further you end up having a poorly fitted backpack.
 All backpacks look a little different but you can say that they should follow the body all the way and if you can put your hand in between or more you need to adjust it.
 I also follow the straps with my fingers from time to time to see that the straps are equally long.
 This way I know that the backpack is evenly tightened and balanced.